akihikodaki/dts/test_plans/kernelpf_iavf_test_plan.rst

 Set packet with vlan id 0 and check VF can receive

-Set packet with random id 1-4095 and check VF can't receive
+Set packet with random id 1-4095 and check VF can receive

 Check PF device doesn't show pvid setting::